 This web site shows how to write a publishable article by beginning with the replication of a previously published article.
-Following the advice here constitutes an important assignment for my class, Advanced Quantitative Research Methodology.
-After fine tuning these suggestions over 20 years, I published the 2006 version as:
+Following the advice here constitutes a central assignment for my class, Quantitative Social Science Methods, I. After fine tuning these suggestions over many years, I published the 2006 version as:

 - Gary King Publication, Publication, PS: Political Science and Politics, Vol. XXXIX, No. 1 (January, 2006), 119-125 (Abstract: HTML | Article: PDF)